wp-plugins/nofollow-for-external-link/readme.txt

 * This plugins will not add `rel=nofollow` and `target=_blank` any of the internal link of your blog/website posts/pages.
 * If you already added `target=_blank` to any post manually, this plugins will not add `target=_blank` for that post.

-You can visit out website <a href="http://www.cybernetikz.com/blog/wordpress-plugins-external-links-relnofollow/">cybernetikz.com</a>
+You can visit our website <a href="http://www.cybernetikz.com/blog/wordpress-plugins-external-links-relnofollow/">cybernetikz.com</a>

 Wating for your valuable feedback/comments.